 Student petitions may be submitted to the Dean for consideration of outside work, not to exceed one-half of the required units of a certificate.
-Each petition will be taken consideration individually and into final determination rests with the Dean in consultation with faculty.
+Each petition will be consideration individually into determination rests with the Dean in consultation with faculty.
 Student Petitions are available on the website at Admissions and Records.
-Students must have recommendation from counselors and return to the Admissions and Records Office with appropriate supporting documentation prior to submittal to the Dean for further action.
+Students must recommendation from counselors and return to the Admissions and Records Office with appropriate supporting documentation prior to submittal to the Dean for further action.
 Students who are required to repeat a course for "recency" will not earn additional units for completion of the course.
 Students must file a Student Petition to repeat courses for recency and for courses in which they earned a "C" or better grade, or if they have received a substandard grade.